 There might be additional costs you may encounter whilst studying.
 The following highlights the mandatory and optional costs for this course:

 Field trips: Module leaders may choose to take students on short field trips.
 Student would be expected to cover the cost of travel to the field trip location.
-Indicative cost a maximum of £30.
+Indicative cost is a maximum of £30.

 Core texts: Core Texts are available from the University Library; however some students prefer to purchase their own copies.
 Core Texts can be bought second hand, or as an ebook which can often reduce this cost.
-Indicative cost of £80 per academic year.
+Indicative cost is £80 per academic year.

 Course specific bursaries/scholarships

 We have a variety of scholarship and bursaries available to support you financially with the cost of your course.
 To see if you’re eligible, please see our Scholarships and Awards page.

 - 104-120 points